lvgl/lv_demos/README.md

 # Examples for LVGL

-Here you can find examples and demos for LVGL embedded GUI library.
+Here you can find examples and demos for the LVGL embedded GUI library.

 [Interact with live versions of all the examples in your browser!](https://lvgl.github.io/lv_examples/)